neerajjha549/rdbms-from-scratch/README.md

-# ToyDB - rdbms-from-scratch
-The README is updated to reflect that the B-Tree has been converted to a B+ Tree, improving scan performance.
-The roadmap is adjusted accordingly.

 # ToyDB: A Simple B+ Tree Based Database from Scratch in C++

 Welcome to ToyDB!
 This is an educational project to build a simple, persistent, single-table database from the ground up in C++.
 The goal is to demystify how databases work by implementing the core components, starting with the storage engine.